 If you served in the U.S. military and were honorably discharged, or are currently on active duty, you should qualify for SSDI benefits.
 Similarly, if your spouse is a veteran or active duty member of the U.S. military, you should be eligible for Social Security disability.

 If you were getting SSDI benefits on August 22, 1996, you should still be eligible to receive SSDI benefits now.

 If you're a "qualified alien," you should be eligible for SSDI benefits if you're:

-However, you must file for SSDI benefits within seven years of being granted that "qualified alien" status.
+You must file for SSDI benefits within seven years of being granted "qualified alien" status.
 If you fall under this category and can show that you've made a good faith effort to become a United States citizen within seven years, the government might give you two more years beyond the seven-year limit to file your paperwork.

 Besides the categories of "qualified aliens" listed above, certain other noncitizens may be eligible for SSDI benefits under specific exceptions.